 The Co-operative Wholesale Society (CWS) was formed in 1863 by independent co-op societies, to provide Co-op produced products to sell in hundreds of Co-op stores that had opened based on the Rochdale model of ownership and control.

 By 1900 there were over 1,400 separate independent co-operative businesses in the UK, all members of a wider Co-operative Movement.
 During the 1900s, many of these independent societies began to merge.
 One of the most significant in recent times was in 2000, when The Co-operative Group was formed following the merger of the Co-operative Wholesale Society and Co-operative Retail Services.
 This was followed in 2007 by the merger of United Co-operatives with The Co-operative Group.

 Member owned model

 The equitable nature of The Co-operative Group is exemplified through the opportunity for each and every member to get involved in running the business.
-In addition to having the right to vote on a one member, one vote basis, each member has the right to stand for election to an Area Committee.
-Area Committee members are in turn elected to Regional Boards and ultimately onto the main Co-operative Group Board – democracy in action.
+In addition to having the right to vote on a one member, one vote basis, each member has the right to stand for election on either the Group Board or Council.

 Involvement with the wider Co-operative Movement